mdbetancourt/Tebless/README.md

 # Tebless
-This library is a collection of elements that supported from blessed allows to create interfaces in a simple way based on events.
+This library is a collection of widgets that supported from blessed allows to create interfaces in a simple way based on events.

 ## Install